Introduction

 Download latest version:

-# Method 1: Author's site download
+# Method 1: Author site download

 https://chadmed.au/pub/gentoo/